| Getting

 In

-inserts and online, many stores are also offering electronic
+inserts and online, many stores are also offering

-coupons as well!
-These coupons can be loaded onto your shopper's
+electronic coupons as well!
+These coupons can

-card for your store, and you automatically receive the savings
+store, and you automatically receive the savings

 at checkout.